eXsio/querydsl-entityql/README.md

 The only solution was to create an ugly String with Native SQL, right?
 Well, not anymore!
 With EntityQL you can create Native Queries using your own JPA Entities and a beautiful, fluent Java API.

+**EntityQL can:**
+- **serve as an addition to any existent JPA configuration to execute Native SQL with minimal extra configuration needed**
+- **be a lightweight alternative to using JPA/Hibernate as a standalone Data Access Layer**
+- **generate both dynamic and static Query Models**
+- **completely replace the usage of Criteria API and/or JPQL**
+- **handle all commercial and enterprise databases without any additional costs**

 #### Quick example:

-You can choose to use EntityQL in a more dynamic way:
+You can choose to use EntityQL in a more **dynamic** way:

 ```java